astroprofsmith/intromodern.github.io/_sources/c12dynamic.md

 Let's examine these terms carefully, and compare them to the EM field tensor (Equation no number yet).
-Note that the time component is just what you would get if you multiplied across the top row of the EM tensor and down the velocity four vector (the time component of $u^\alpha$ is eliminated by the zero on the diagonal of the tensor).
+Note that the time component is just what you would get if you multiplied each term across the top row of the EM tensor with the corresponding term of the velocity four vector (the time component of $u^\alpha$ is eliminated by the zero on the diagonal of the tensor).
 That suggests this equation might include the product of the EM tensor with the four-velocity.

-What happens if you multiply across the second row of the EM tensor and down the four velocity?
+What happens if you multiply the terms across the second row of the EM tensor with the corresponding terms of the four velocity?
 The $c$ will cancel when multiplying $-E_x/c$ by $\gamma c$, then the $u_x$ will be eliminated by the zeros along the diagonal.
 That leaves $B_z$ times $u_y$ and $-B_y$ times $u_z$, which is exactly what we see in Equation {eq}`M4EMall4`!
 You can check the other two components, but this is nothing more or less than writing:
 ```{math}
 :label: fullLorF
 \boxed{
 K^\alpha = qu_\beta F^{\alpha\beta}
 }
 ```
+Amazing that all those terms can be packed into such a small equation!

 The Einstein notation needs a bit of unpacking, here.
 The fact that
 $\beta$ appears twice, once up and once down, means that we are